 Times You May Need a Tooth Extraction

 Tooth extraction may sound intimidating, but in many cases, it’s a necessary step to maintain or restore oral health.
-Dentists typically view extractions as a last resort, only recommending them when a tooth cannot be saved or when keeping it poses a risk to other teeth and your overall well-being.
-Understanding when and why a tooth may need to be removed can help ease anxiety and encourage you to seek treatment sooner rather than later.
+Extractions are a last resort.
+We only recommend them when a tooth cannot be saved or when keeping it poses a risk to other teeth and your overall well-being.
+Understanding when and why a tooth may need to be removed in our Broomall office can help ease anxiety and encourage you to seek treatment sooner rather than later.

 Severe Tooth Decay